GriffithsLab/brainmodes2025-website/README.md

 To see changes, wait 20 secs or so, and then refresh the page.

-The github text editor should be sufficient for most changes.
-You can of course also clone, make changes locally, and push.
+The github text editor should be sufficient for minor changes.

+In general however, best to work on a local clone.

+Github codespaces works very well for this.

-# Structure:
+### Structure:

 - Landing page and title are specified in config.toml